 Find out if refinancing is an option for you during the pandemic.
 It could save you thousands, but may be less accessible for those severely financially affected by the crisis.
-There are also other mortgage moves to consider.

 Assess your life insurance and income protection.
 Read the fine print so you know what you are covered for during coronavirus.
 While it might be uncomfortable, you can also consider writing a will.